alkemics/pandagg/README.md

 ## Motivations

-`pandagg` only focuses on read operations (queries and aggregations), a high level python client [elasticsearch-dsl](https://github.com/elastic/elasticsearch-dsl-py) already exists for ElasticSearch, but despite many qualities, in some cases its api was not always convenient when dealing with deeply nested queries and aggregations.
+`pandagg` is inspired by the official high level python client [elasticsearch-dsl](https://github.com/elastic/elasticsearch-dsl-py), and is intended to make it more convenient to deal with deeply nested queries and aggregations.

 The fundamental difference between those libraries is how they deal with the tree structure of aggregation queries and their responses.